Last Updated on April 27, 2021 by Maggie Sutton

 Senator John McCain submitted legislation in 1999 asking for May to be officially known as Military Appreciation Month.
 The Senate and House of Representative then put forth resolutions as well.
 May was to be a time for Americans to honor our U.S. military.
-The President of the United States is now encouraged to issue a proclamation as well, asking the citizens and residents of the U.S. to honor this special month of heroes.
+The President of the United States also issues a proclamation asking citizens to honor this special month of heroes.

 The United States Coast Guard

 The Coast Guard provides maritime law enforcement, homeland security, patrol, environmental protection, search and rescue, and the maintenance of our rivers, as well as offshore aid to navigation.
 Carrying out three significant roles, Coast Guardsmen are in charge of maritime safety, maritime security, and marine stewardship.
-They run ICE operations and fisheries law enforcement, as well as defense readiness, migrant interdiction, drug interdiction, and search and rescue.
+They run ICE operations and fisheries law enforcement.
+They also are responsible for defense readiness, migrant interdiction, drug interdiction, and search and rescue.
 Between all of that, they are also providing security to our ports, coasts, and waterways.

-The National Response Center, operated by the Coast Guard, deal with any and all reports of oil spills, chemical spills, biological spills, and radiological spills into the environment belonging to the United States.
+The National Response Center, operated by the Coast Guard, deal with all reports of oil, chemical, biological, and radiological spills into the environment belonging to the United States.